Code of Professional Practice

 Physical Resources

 An inventory list is maintained and updated regularly by the head of Staff Affairs.
-The inventory list includes all physical resources available to the SFL and is updated to include the distribution and need of resources (e.g. when resources are requested by the academic staff).
-When additional physical resources are required, the administrative unit is responsible for purchasing such items.
+The inventory list includes all physical resources available to the SFL and has been updated to include the distribution and need for resources (e.g., when the academic staff requests resources).
+When additional physical resources are required, the administrative unit purchases such items.

 Human Resources

 An evaluation of human resources is conducted regularly by the SFL management.
-The assessment of human resources considers the needs of the SFL with respect to factors such as an increase in student enrolment or an expansion of university departments.
+The assessment of human resources considers the needs of the SFL concerning factors such as an increase in student enrolment or an expansion of university departments.
 The SFL management assesses the academic and administrative staff needs of the department and submits requests to the Rectorate to hire additional personnel.

 The SFL management is responsible for and carries out the process of hiring foreign-national staff, with the approval of the Rectorate.
 To hire Turkish national staff, the SFL Director submits a request to the Rectorate, which is then evaluated and sent to the Council of Higher Education (YÖK) in Ankara for final approval before beginning the recruitment process.